MicrosoftDocs/learn/learn-pr/wwl-data-ai/perform-post-migration-tasks-azure-sql/includes/6-configure-high-availability-disaster-recovery.md

 Failover is a process that can be manually initiated, even when automatic failover is enabled.
 However, the type of failover can influence whether data loss occurs.
 For instance, an unplanned failover might lead to data loss if it's forced and the secondary database hasn't fully synchronized with the primary.

 The `GracePeriodWithDataLossHours` determines the duration Azure waits before initiating a failover, with the default value set to one hour.
-If your Recovery Point Objective (RPO) is stringent and data loss is not an option, you can set this value higher.
-While this means Azure will wait longer before initiating a failover, it could potentially reduce data loss as it provides more time for the secondary database to synchronize fully with the primary.
+If your Recovery Point Objective (RPO) is stringent and data loss isn't an option, you can set this value higher.
+While this means Azure waits longer before initiating a failover, it could potentially reduce data loss as it provides more time for the secondary database to synchronize fully with the primary.

 >[!NOTE]
 > The secondary database is created automatically through a process known as seeding, which can take time depending on the database size.
 So, it's important to plan ahead, considering factors like network speed.